 Daily supplementation with omega-3s clinically reduces the symptoms in each of these neurological maladies and disorders.
 This can be attributed to the interactions between DHA and DPA with many of the processes happening in a healthy brain.
-Docosahexaenoic acid (DHA) and docosapentaenoic acid (DPA) are responsible for regulating cell survival, neurogenesis, neuroinflammation, neuronal growth, neurotransmission, cellular communication, synaptic plasticity, immune function, and even healthy sleep.
+Docosahexaenoic acid (DHA) and docosapentaenoic acid (DPA) are responsible for regulating cell survival, neurogenesis, neuronal growth, neurotransmission, cellular communication, synaptic plasticity, immune function, and even healthy sleep.

 In addition to taking this potent brain-boosting nutrient as a supplement, you can also add these omega-3 rich foods into your daily diet: fresh fatty fish (such as salmon, mackerel, tuna, herring and sardines), flax seeds, chia seeds, walnuts, and soybeans.

 Vitamin D is inarguably one of the most essential nutrients for brain health, and it is “increasingly recognized as a necessary neuro-steroid with various actions in the brain.”
-It functions in a variety of ways, including: displaying neuroprotective properties, regulating the biosynthesis of neurotransmitters, balancing neurotrophic factors, clearing harmful amyloid plaques, and providing antioxidant and anti-inflammatory effects.
+It functions in a variety of ways, including: displaying neuroprotective properties, regulating the biosynthesis of neurotransmitters, balancing neurotrophic factors, clearing harmful amyloid plaques, and providing antioxidant effects.